jjs-dev/jjs/vm-sysroot/README.txt

 ./build.sh [sysroot_path]
 Build a jjs sysroot at $sysroot_path (default = ./sysroot) This script assumes that you have working sudo command.
 Don't run directly as root!
+Note: PostgreSQL MUST be stopped for this to succeed!

 sudo image/build-image.sh
 Build the disk image image/hdd.img, using sysroot in ./sysroot.
 Uses UML to isolate itself.